-GroupThinq is designed for time-billing consulting firms but it is also useful for anyone who needs to manage projects, time, tasks, expenses and vacation/sick time.
+GroupThinq is designed for anyone who needs to manage projects, time, tasks, expenses and vacation/sick time.
 Everyone in the office, from secretaries, accounting/controllers, owners, management and general staff can use GroupThinq.
-GroupThinq is the missing organizational & management tool for every consulting firm and its staff.
+GroupThinq is the missing organizational & project accounting tool for every organization and its staff.

-2. Do I have to switch the entire office to GroupThinq all at once?
+2. Do I have to switch the entire organization to GroupThinq all at once?

-No, you can start with one project or one division at a time; ease into it at your own pace.
-Try with a few staff, and you'll quickly see how easy it is to add people, projects, clients and tasks.
-In no time, you'll find it's an indispensable tool for your entire organization.
+No, you can start with one project, one staff member or one division at a time; ease into it at your own pace.
+Add a few staff, and you'll quickly see how quickly teams become responsive to project budgets.
+In no time, you'll discover the collective tool which has been missing all along.

 3. Can I import data from my existing management system into GroupThinq?

 We have developed standard Excel templates that can be imported into GroupThinq.
-Simply request a template at firstname.lastname@example.org and fill out the spreadsheet using our template.
-Send it back to us and we'll import it for you.
-In no time your data will be live in GroupThinq.
-It is easy to start GroupThinq midway through any project.
+Simply request an import template at email@example.com, send it back to us filled out and we'll import it into GroupThinq for you.
+In no time your spreadsheet data will be live in GroupThinq.

 4. What is the difference between project management and collective management?

 Project management applications focus on the project and time-lines.
 Collective management focuses on managing and connecting your team first to allow them to manage the project.
-This subtle difference allows your teams to work together on projects in a way that traditional project management software simply cannot.
+This subtle difference allows your teams to work together on projects in a way that traditional project management software can't compare.

 5. Is GroupThinq an Accounting System?

-No, GroupThinq is meant to work alongside an accounting application, not replace it.
-GroupThinq is a "pre-accounting" application; that means it can use data from the entire team to make accounting tasks much easier and faster.
-For instance, project managers can create invoices, staff can input expenses, and bills from contractors can be recorded.
-These occur at the project level separate from the accounting system and your accounting still stays at arms length from staff.
-GroupThinq is a collaborative project accounting application.
+No, GroupThinq is meant to work alongside and in front of an accounting system, not replace it.
+GroupThinq is a "pre-accounting" application; that means that financial and time data generated by your staff is directly connected to your controller or accountant.
+Project managers can create invoices, staff can input expenses, and bills from contractors can be recorded for approval.
+Groupthinq works at the 'project level', which is much more granular and informative than what an accounting system can provide.
+Your accounting still stays at arms length from staff while GroupThinq works in the middle to tie everything and everyone together.

 6. Can GroupThinq export data to common accounting applications?